-\textbf{Dynamic tokenization.} Unlike long video generation \cite{xiao2025worldmem, li2025vmem}, where the memory context typically consists of a small number of frames (${<} 10$), the multi-turn video editing treats entire videos as retrieval units.
+Unlike long video generation \cite{xiao2025worldmem, li2025vmem}, where the memory context typically consists of a small number of frames (${<} 10$), the multi-turn video editing treats entire videos as retrieval units.
 As iterations accumulate, the total number of past conditioning frames can easily reach hundreds \footnote{For video novel view synthesis, a single video contains 81 frames.}, making direct encoding computationally prohibitive.
-To address this, we propose to further tokenize the conditional videos dynamically based on the relevance of each video.
+Hence, we propose to tokenize the conditional videos dynamically based on their relevance to the current edit.

 Our goal is to apply multiple learnable tokenizers to each retrieved video.
 In practice, we train tokenizers with spatio-temporal compression factors ($f'{\times}h'{\times}w'$) of $1{\times}2{\times}2$, $1{\times}4{\times}4$, and $1{\times}8{\times}8$, where the $1{\times}2{\times}2$ tokenizer processes the user-input video, the $1{\times}4{\times}4$ tokenizer processes the top-3 most relevant retrieved videos, and the $1{\times}8{\times}8$ tokenizer processes the remaining ones.
-This adaptive tokenization preserves fine-grained details for the most relevant videos while keeping the total token count managable.
+This adaptive tokenization preserves fine-grained details for the most relevant videos while keeping the total token count manageable.